MicrosoftDocs/edge-developer/microsoft-edge/dev-videos/index.md

 [![Thumbnail image for the DevTools 3D View tool video](./images/3d-view-tool.png)](https://www.youtube.com/watch?v=LVb1Xzzd72w)

-The 3D View tool in Microsoft Edge DevTools creates 3 dimensional representations of the inspected web page and can be used to debug common web development problems such as:
+The **3D View** tool in Microsoft Edge DevTools provides a 3-dimensional representation of the webpage you're inspecting.
+Use the **3D View** tool to debug common web development problems such as:

 * Deeply nested DOM nodes.
 * Out-of-document elements.